Newcomers to Canada

 After you become a resident of Canada, you may receive income from the country or region where you used to live or from another country or region.
 This income may be subject to tax in Canada and the other country or region.
 This could happen if:

-- there is no provision in the tax treaty that prevents Canada and the other country or region from taxing the type of income you received
+- There is no provision in the tax treaty that prevents Canada and the other country or region from taxing the type of income that you received

 If this is your situation, you may be able to reduce the amount of federal tax you have to pay in Canada by claiming a federal foreign tax credit for the foreign tax that you paid.
-For information about federal foreign tax credits, see Form T2209, Federal Foreign Tax Credits.
+For more information, see Form T2209, Federal Foreign Tax Credits.

 Your province or territory of residence may offer a similar credit.
-For more information, see the tax package for the province or territory where you resided on December 31, 2022.
+For more information, see the income tax package for the province or territory where you resided on December 31, 2023.
 If you were a resident of Quebec, see Revenu Québec's Guide to the Income Tax Return.

 Provincial or territorial tax and credits

-In the year that you immigrated, you usually have to pay tax to the province or territory where you lived on December 31, 2022.
+In the year that you immigrated, you may have to pay tax to the province or territory where you lived on December 31, 2023.

-If you resided in another province or territory on December 31, 2022, see the tax package for the province or territory where you resided for information about how to calculate your provincial or territorial tax using Form 428.
+If you resided in another province or territory on December 31, 2023, see the income tax package for that province or territory for information about how to calculate your provincial or territorial tax using Form 428.

 Provincial or territorial non-refundable tax credits

-Similar to the amount of federal non-refundable tax credits you can claim, as an immigrant, you may be limited in the amount you can claim in 2022 for certain provincial or territorial non-refundable tax credits.
+Similar to the amount of federal non-refundable tax credits that you can claim, as an immigrant, you may be limited in the amount you can claim in 2023 for certain provincial or territorial non-refundable tax credits.

 Generally, the rules for calculating your provincial or territorial non-refundable tax credits are the same as the rules for calculating your corresponding federal non-refundable tax credits.
 However, the amounts used to calculate most provincial or territorial non-refundable tax credits are different from the corresponding federal credits.